savar95x/dotfiles/README.md

 The installation instructions are currently in works.
 I'm writing it with a fresh install of [void linux](https://voidlinux.org) in mind (even though my main device runs arch with these dots).
 But it is possible to follow along the intructions for any distro with slight adjustments (mainly for package names).
+Also, this rice was made on a 1920x1080 monitor, so for now you'll have to edit some configs (namely berry, rofi, poybar) to fit your setup.

 ### Overview
 I manage my dotfiles using gnu `stow`.
 The way I use it is that my dotfiles (this git repo) are kept in a separate directory anywhere on the system, and then I use stow to symlink them to their original rightful paths (the the weird nesting).